OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: OpenVTON-Bench

 \textbf{Semantic Embedding Extraction.} ~ We fed all verified garment images into the \textbf{DINOv3 (ViT-H+)}~\cite{dinov3} encoder.
 DINOv3 was selected for its superior ability to capture holistic semantic structures and object-level features compared to CLIP, which focuses more on text alignment.
 This yields a robust visual representation invariant to slight deformations.

 \textbf{Hierarchical Clustering \& Stratified Sampling.} ~ We performed hierarchical clustering on the extracted embeddings, categorizing the dataset into \textbf{20 fine-grained classes} (e.g., \textit{Cropped Knit Tops}, \textit{Button-Front Coats}, \textit{Wide-Leg Pants}).
 From an initial pool of approximately 300,000 candidates, we applied stratified sampling based on these clusters to curate the final \textbf{99,925} samples.
 Although this count is slightly below the integer threshold, we designate this balanced version as the \textbf{``100K''} dataset for terminological convenience.
 This sampling strategy explicitly down-samples over-represented categories and retains high-complexity samples, challenging models to generalize across diverse textures and topologies rather than overfitting to simple patterns.
-The t-SNE visualization of the dataset distributions is shown in Figure~\ref{fig:dataset_analysis}.
+The detailed t-SNE visualizations of the dataset distributions are provided in Figure~\ref{fig:dataset_analysis} of Appendix~\ref{app:data_vis}.